Koverse/documentation/docs/source/usageguide.rst

 -------------------

 If a transform is set to run on a schedule, it will be automatically started according to the schedule.
-If a transform is set to run automatically, and there is already data in the input data sets, you can run it once manually to process existing data.
+If a transform is set to run automatically, and there is already data in the input data sets, it will automatically run after saving it.
+After saving, the transform can also be run manually at a later time.

 To run a transform manually, click on the 'Data' button on the primary navigation menu on the left, and then the 'Data Flow' tab.
 Select the output data set of the transform (if you just created the transform you will be navigated to this page).